UtagawaSe/HakaseSanSO/README.md

 [^Tip]:Due to academic pressure and family reasons, I was not able to spend much time on programming.

+A Transgender🏳️‍🌈🏳️‍⚧️.
-A Transgender🏳️‍🌈🏳️‍⚧️.Like anime, manga, light novels and games.You can talk to me with Chinese or English,and I'm still learning Japanese.
+Like anime, manga, light novels and games.You can talk to me with Chinese or English,and I'm still learning Japanese.
 Hope to meet a lot of friends here.
 Happy to meet you behind the screen.